Dunara: House

 Victorian house built c.
 1882.
 It is a two-storey stuccoed sandstock brick house with slate roof and fine cast iron and tiled verandah and balcony.
 The brick walls are 45 cm thick.
 The stables have been partially demolished and the servants' wing likewise has been separated from the house and converted into another dwelling.

 The entrance hall is particularly fine, having delicately carved shell motif etched cedar door head trims to doors opening off it and with Minton floor tiles.
-The house covers 45 squares.
+The house covers 45 squares (418 square metres).

 The entrance hall leads to the sitting room, drawing room, dining room and the staircase to the first floor.
 All rooms are spacious and have provision for fireplaces, six of which have fine marble fireplace surrounds remaining.
 There are four bedrooms and one study.
 Two bathrooms have been added though it is understood that the original fabric remains intact underneath.

 The upper floor is reached by an elaborately carved staircase via a large first floor hall lit by an etched glass skylight.
 Windows and French doors are timber framed and generally glazed with large sheets of hand-drawn plate glass.
 The ceilings have been strengthened early this century by an artistic application of patterned battened mouldings.

 The front of Dunara has a recent brush-fence along it.
 In the southwestern corner of Dunara is a dead Sydney blue gum (Eucalyptus saligna).
 Another large tree, a Qld. black bean (Castanospermum australe) in Dunara's garden has also died and been removed.
 The whole cul-de-sac of Dunara Gardens (now 11 houses) was all part of Dunara's original estate, which stretched east to Wunulla Road, much of it grassed with a circular driveway.